Safer and Healthier Gardening

 Wash hands thoroughly after working with soil or handling soil-type products, mulches, compost or potting mix.
 Although soil is rich with many organisms that help the growth of healthy plants, there are also unwelcome organisms, such as tetanus and legionella.
 These can be found in garden soils and composted organic material, including commercially prepared products such as potting mix and soil conditioners.
 These products can be reinfected even after sterilisation.

 The illness may be mild or severe and can sometimes be fatal.
-It is more common in older people, particularly if they smoke, have poor immunity or have a chronic illness.
+It is more common in older people, particularly if they smoke, have poor immunity or have a chronic illness, and those with compromised immune systems are at increased risk of infection.
 To reduce the risk of exposure to legionella:

 - minimise the amount of dust when working in the garden